mvolkmann/blog/src/python/python-compared-to-js.md

 | class                | `class Name { ... }`                                 | `class Name:`                                      |
 | no value             | `undefined` or `null`                                | `None`                                             |

+Everything is an object in Python, even primitive values like boolean, number, and string.

 In Python, the following values are treated as false when used in a boolean context: False, None, 0, '', and empty sequences.